kryvyifedir/score-hub/docs/CONTRIBUTION.md

 1. Create an issue explaining your idea
 2. Fork the repository to your GitHub account.
 3. Clone the forked repository to your local machine.
-4. Create a new branch for your contributions.
+4. Create a new branch for your contributions (use dev branch as origin).
 5. Deploy the code to your own Scratch org
 6. Assign `GameForce Admin` or `GameForce User` permission set group to your user
 7. Run GameForceConfig.config() static method to generate basic Measurements and Achievements